 When an object is visible from multiple modules, identify a module that must set the value before reads can occur from any other module that can access the object, and ensure that this module is executed first.

-When concurrency, interrupts and co-routines are present, identify where early initialization occurs and show that the correct order is set via program structure, not by timing, OS precedence, or chance.
+When concurrency, interrupts and co-routines are present, identify where early initialization occurs and show statically that the correct order is set, i.e. via program structure, not by timing, OS precedence, or chance.

 Initialize each object at elaboration time, or immediately after subprogram execution commences and before any branches.

-If the subprogram must commence with conditional statements, show that every variable declared and not initialized earlier is initialized on each branch.
+If the subprogram must commence with conditional statements, show statically that every variable declared and not initialized earlier is initialized on each branch.

 Ensure that the initial object value is a sensible value for the logic of the program.
 The so-called "junk initialization" (such as, for example, setting every variable to zero) prevents the use of tools to detect otherwise uninitialized variables.